AngeloGaeta1990/knowledge-test/README.md

  - ### The hourglass

       - **Bug:**  The developer added the gif of an hourglass to the question page to make it more eye-catching.
-Nevertheless, the size and positioning of the hourglass giff was inconsistent.
+Nevertheless, the size and positioning of the hourglass gif was inconsistent.

     - **Cause:** Positioning of the hourglass was set in CSS using pixel values, leading to discrepancies in positioning on various screen widths.